RTEMS/rtems-docs/rsb/configuration.rst

 Next is the building phase and for the DTC example this is simply a matter of running ``make``.
 Note the use of the RSB macros for commands.
 In the case of ``%{__make}`` it maps to the correct make for your host.
-In the case of BSD systems we need to use the GNU make and not the GNU make.
+In the case of BSD systems we need to use the BSD make and not the GNU make.

 If your package requires a configuration stage you need to run this before the make stage.
 Again the GCC common configuration file provides a detailed example::